-Monitoring Disease Progression and Response to Treatment Hyperpolarized [1-13C] pyruvate has been the most widely used substrate because the neat acid has a high concentration and is self-glassing, the T1 is relatively lon in vivo, and uptake by the monocarboxylate transporters (MCTs) and subsequent exchange of hyperpolarized C label with the endogenous lactate pool in the reaction catalyzed by lactate dehydrogenase (LDH) is very fast.
-This substrate has proved to b particularly useful in tumors because they typically express high levels of the MCTs and LDH and because they frequently have high levels of lactate due to the Warburg effect (Vander Heiden and DeBerardinis, 2017).
+Monitoring Disease Progression and Response to Treatment.
+Hyperpolarized [1-13C]pyruvate has been the most widely used substrate because the neat acid has a high concentration and is self-glassing, the T1 is relatively long in vivo, and uptake by the monocarboxylate transporters (MCTs) and subsequent exchange of hyperpolarized 13C label with the endogenous lactate pool in the reaction catalyzed by lactate dehydrogenase (LDH) is very fast.
+This substrate has proved to be particularly useful in tumors because they typically express high levels of the MCTs and LDH and because they frequently have high levels of lactate due to the Warburg effect (Vander Heiden and DeBerardinis, 2017).
 High concentrations of lactate are accompanied by increased NADH concentrations, and it is the NADH concentration that limits the lactate-pyruvate exchange catalyzed by LDH (Witney et al., 2011).
 In this specific case, however, limited polarization lifetime may be an advantage.
-A recer study showed that, in tumor-bearing mice, following injection of hyperpolarized [1-13C]pyruvate, there were high levels of labeled lactate in the blood, which was assumed to come from other tissues, including the blood pool.
-However, this labeled lactate ha lost most of its polarization and therefore "wash-in" of this material into the tumor did not compromise the measurements of tumor pyruvate-lactate exchange (Serrao et al., 2018).
-The first-order rate constant describing this exchange is typically calculated b fitting the pyruvate and lactate signal intensities to a two-site exchange model (Day et al., 2007) or, more simply, by taking the ratio of the area under the lactate and pyruvate labeling curves (Hill et al., 2013).
-However, without an estimate of the pyruvat concentration reaching the tissue, the metabolically relevant flux, expressed for example in millimolar per second, cannot be calculated.
-A recent study using C- and C-labeled pyruvate showed that only ~1%-2% of the labeled pyruvate reached the tumor site, but from this concentration a metabolic flux could be calculated using the hyperpolarized C labeled lactate is tumor extracts (Serrao et al., 2016 (Please change this reference to "Serrao et al., 2018")).
+A recent study showed that, in tumor-bearing mice, following injection of hyperpolarized [1-13C]pyruvate, there were high levels of labeled lactate in the blood, which was assumed to come from other tissues, including the blood pool.
+However, this labeled lactate had lost most of its polarization and therefore "wash-in" of this material into the tumor did not compromise the measurements of tumor pyruvate-lactate exchange (Serrao et al., 2018).
+The first-order rate constant describing this exchange is typically calculated by fitting the pyruvate and lactate signal intensities to a two-site exchange model (Day et al., 2007) or, more simply, by taking the ratio of the area under the lactate and pyruvate labeling curves (Hill et al., 2013).
+However, without an estimate of the pyruvate concentration reaching the tissue, the metabolically relevant flux, expressed for example in millimolar per second, cannot be calculated.
+A recent study using 14C- and 13C-labeled pyruvate showed that only \sim 1%-2% of the labeled pyruvate reached the tumor site, but from this concentration a metabolic flux could be calculated using the hyperpolarized 13C label exchange data obtained in vivo.
+This calculated flux showed good agreement with a flux determined directly from measurements of 13C-labeled lactate in tumor extracts (Serrao et al., 2018).